Ensemble transport smoothing. Part II: Nonlinear updates: A brief introduction to transport methods

 where $c_{i} \in \R$ are the map component's coefficients, and $w_{3}$ and $w_{3}^{3}$ are univariate monotone functions.
 If $c_5 \geq 0$ and $c_6 \geq 0$, we have $\partial_{w_3} S_3 = f'(w_3) > 0$ and thus $S_3$ is monotone in $w_3$ for all values of the variables $(w_1,w_2) \in \R^2$. \end{example}

 This separable formulation permits efficient map optimization (see Appendix~\ref{sec:AppendixA}), but limits the complexity of the transport map.
-In particular, since separable map components $S_k$ do not include cross-terms depending on products of $w_{k}$ and $\w_{<k}$, they have more difficulty representing multimodal conditionals.
+In particular, since separable map components $S_k$ do not include cross-terms depending on products of $w_{k}$ and $\w_{<k}$, they have more difficulty representing conditionals whose structure (e.g., number of modes) changes as a function of the conditioning variables $\w_{<k}$.